 The window to submit your scholarship application for 2023/24 opens in January 2023.
 You should read the guidance now and can start filling out the online application form and sourcing your evidence.
 You must submit a complete and properly evidenced application before 23.59pm on 1st June 2023.
 If you wish to discuss with someone about this scholarship at Aston University, please contact the Student Advice Team or 0121 204 4007.

 To apply for the Unite Foundation Scholarship Scheme you must meet and evidence all of the following eligibility criteria

 - Aged 25 or under on 1st September 2023 and

 - Undertaking first and only course of undergraduate study and

-- Studying at, or holding a firm choice offer from, a Unite Foundation partner university and
+- Studying at, or holding a firm choice offer from Aston University and

 - UK home fee status student, i.e. not an international student and